-Debt and other fixed-income securities, loans, deposits and overseas deposits are designated as available for sale and initially recognised at cost which equates to fair value at initial recognition.
+Debt and other fixed-income securities are designated as available for sale and initially recognised at cost which equates to fair value at initial recognition.
 After initial measurement, these assets are subsequently measured at fair value.
 Interest earned whilst holding available for sale financial assets is reported as interest income.
-Other fair value changes are recognised in other comprehensive income and accumulated in the fair value reserve.
+Other fair value changes are recognised in other comprehensive income.

-If an available-for-sale investment is sold or impaired, the net cumulative gain or loss accumulated in the fair value reserve is reclassified to profit or loss.
-Impairment losses on available-for-sale financial assets are recognised by reclassifying the losses accumulated in the fair value reserve to profit or loss.
-The net cumulative loss that is reclassified from other comprehensive income to profit or loss is the difference between the acquisition cost, net of any principal repayment, and the current fair value, less any impairment loss recognised previously in profit or loss.
+If an available-for-sale investment is sold or impaired, the net cumulative gain or loss accumulated in other comprehensive income is reclassified to profit or loss.
+Impairment losses on available-for-sale financial assets are recognised by reclassifying the losses accumulated in other comprehensive income to profit or loss.
+The net cumulative loss that is reclassified from other comprehensive income to profit or loss is the difference between the acquisition cost, net of any principal repayment, and the current fair value, less any impairment loss recognised previously in profit or loss